Trump suggests France would have been defeated without US

 "Macron suggests building its own army to protect Europe against the U.S., China and Russia," Trump tweeted.
 "But it was Germany in World Wars One & Two - How did that work out for France?
 They were starting to learn German in Paris before the U.S. came along.
 Pay for NATO or not!"

-Trump and Macron met Saturday at the Elysee Palace and discussed defense, trade and other issues.
+Trump and Macron discussed defense, trade and other issues when they met Saturday at the Elysee Palace.

 A top adviser to Macron said Tuesday that the French position has been "clarified."
 The official, who spoke on condition of anonymity in keeping with French customs, said Macron explained the European army issue to Trump, stressing that France was not making a choice between a European defense mechanism and multilateral organizations such as NATO.

-Trump also complained Tuesday about tariffs on U.S. wines sold in France and appeared to take a dig at Macron's low public approval rating.
+Gerard Araud, France's ambassador to the U.S., challenged Trump's assertions.
+"For the sake of truth, Pres.@EmmanuelMacron didn't say that EU needed an army "against the US".
+It was an erroneous press report," Araud tweeted.

-Trump tweeted that French tariffs on American wine is "not fair, must change!"
+Trump also complained Tuesday about tariffs on U.S. wines sold in France, saying it's "not fair, must change!"
+He also appeared to take a dig at Macron's low public approval rating.
+Trump's standing with the French is lower than Macron's.

 "On Trade, France makes excellent wine, but so does the U.S. The problem is that France makes it very hard for the U.S. to sell its wines into France, and charges big Tariffs, whereas the U.S. makes it easy for French wines, and charges very small Tariffs.
 Not fair, must change!"